redhat-developer-adoption-emea/cloud-native-guides/dotnet-core.md

 #### Generating the code

-In ordet to generate the c# (.Net Core) code (stub/façade code) we're going to use the Open API Generator.
+In ordet to generate the c# (.Net Core) code (stub/façade) we're going to use the [**Open API Generator**](https://github.com/openapitools/openapi-generator).
 These tool parses the YAML file you've hopefully retrieve and generates an REST API following the speficication, including the example provided, if any, for the different response actions defined.

-> [Open API CLI](https://github.com/OpenAPITools/openapi-generator) is a third party (community) tool and has nothing to do with Red Hat

 ~~~shell
 $ mkdir inventory-dotnet-core-lab && cd inventory-dotnet-core-lab